 What are implants made of?

 Most breast implants comprise a silicone shell filled with saline (salt water) or silicone gel (made from silicon).
-Wambach and Riordan estimate that 60% of implants used today are filled with silicone gel.
+In 2015, Wambach and Riordan estimated that 60% of implants were filled with silicone gel.
 Silicone is a synthetic substance, a mixture of compounds made from silicon (a naturally occurring element found in sand).
 In manufacturing, silicone is generally described as having low toxicity and has various uses in industry (insulation sealants), in the medical field (tubing), and in the home (kitchenware, bottle teats, toys).
-Within the human breast itself however, silicone has been associated with many health issues 10.
+Within the human breast itself however, silicone has been associated with many health issues 18.

 Risks and complications of breast implants

-The general safety of breast implants is beyond the scope of this article but for further information regarding risks and complications see:
+The general safety of breast implants is beyond the scope of this article but for further information see:

-- What You Need to Know About Breast Implants, National Center for Health Research
+- What You Need to Know About Breast Implants, by the National Center for Health Research discusses the history and risks of the breast implant industry

 - Silicone Breast Implants and Injections discusses how silicone devices within the body can cause local inflammation and autoimmune type symptoms.
 It questions whether silicone could be introduced to the foetus via the placenta.